arsalhuda24/MLOps-Realtime-Trajectory-Prediction/README.md

     ├── tools                   # Tools and utilities
     ├── LICENSE
     └── README.md

+> Use short lowercase names at least for the top-level files and folders except
+> `LICENSE`, `README.md`

 ### Data Ingestion (Extract)
 Video frames are read from RTSP live video feed using OpenCV